 I'm quite aware of the manipulation of public opinion by those in power, but - as I've said - people are not just passive lumps to be molded to any shape.
 Manipulation of public opinion can only work on tendencies that are already there, guiding them in the direction that is most useful to power.
 The development of a police state here has been a democratic process, an expression of "the will of the people" - that is to say the general consensus.
 Any anarchist in this country who still has illusions about a connection between democracy and the freedom to determine ones own life and interactions (or about creating a mass movement) deserves only the most merciless ridicule.

 What is happening in the United States is part of a world-wide trend: rabid nationalism, even openly fascist movements, in many places; an upsurge in religious fanaticism in the middle east, eastern Europe, here and in many other places; leftist causes and liberation movements embracing identity politics, often with a corresponding separatism.
 People feel so small, so weak, so pathetic, that they would rather lock themselves in prisons of social identity, protected by laws, cops and the state than create their lives for themselves.

 Within a social system in which suicide may show a greater love for life than the impoverished existences that most people embrace, people are demanding that authority defend their pathetic way of "life" by suppressing anyone who disturbs their illusions.
 Certainly this is not a new situation.
 Though at times its methods are more liberal or more harsh, the policies of the ruling order always serve one purpose: the maintenance of social control.
 So we are documented and required perpetually to ask permission.
 But I will not ask permission - nor will anyone who would take their life as their own - and I will avoid documentation to the extent that I am able to without impoverishing myself, while striving to destroy all that makes documentation necessary.
 My friends and I, together because, and for as long as, we enjoy each other, will create projects, desires and dreams that enrich our lives, which run counter to the meager fare offered by society.
-Wanting so much, my greedy generosity, my hunger for vitality and passionate intensity, demands that I attack this society and the puny and deswho, thus, come to have control over all aspects of everyone's existence to be such.
-From this one can deduce that the most important element in a totalitarian system is not so much who holds the power as how it is exercised.
-It does not matter what reasons such a system adopts to justify absolute control whether racial purity or the development of markets.
-It isn't even particularly important whether control is secured violently through the presence of tanks in the street or gently by means of media anesthesia.
-It is the inexorable application of this control to all aspects of life that counts, the fact that it leaves no loophole, it gives no possibility of escape.
+Wanting so much, my greedy generosity, my hunger for vitality and passionate intensity, demands that I attack this society and the puny and desolate existence it offers.
+We who demand the fullness of life cannot wait for the masses to be convinced that they would prefer life to security; our revolt against society is now.
+Democracy has always been a desert; we want a lush and verdant jungle.